- December9St. Mary's Hall 10:00 AM

 Welcome to Georgetown University's Graduate School of Arts and Sciences!

-Nearly 200 years old, The Graduate School is the second largest school at Georgetown and offers a variety of master’s, Ph.D. and certificate programs in 50 different departments.
+The Graduate School, at nearly 200 years old, offers a variety of master’s, doctoral and certificate programs in 50 different departments.
 Whether you’re interested in pursuing doctoral studies in Government or Neuroscience, or exploring top-ranking master’s programs such as Foreign Service or Public Policy, you are sure to find unique and amazing opportunities in this community.
+Degrees exist for individuals seeking education of many types, including PhD programs, thesis and non-thesis masters programs, and programs through our School of Continuing Studies in downtown Washington, DC and Arlington, VA.

-Under the guidance of a world-class faculty, graduate students reconsider the past, think critically about the present and work to develop their scholarly and professional skills in ways that will shape and improve the future.
+Under the close guidance of a world-class faculty, our graduate students reconsider the past, think critically about the present and develop their scholarly and professional skills to shape and improve the future.
 While each individual program provides a rich, well-rounded course of study, one of the hallmarks of Georgetown’s graduate education is that it encourages collaboration across disciplines through dual programs and joint endeavors.
-In addition, the Washington, D.C. area fosters many partnerships between universities and organizations that enrich our students’ experiences outside of the front gates.
+In addition, the Washington, D.C. area fosters many partnerships between universities and organizations that enrich our students’ experiences outside our front gates.

 This site provides information on graduate programs, admissions, financial support, and academic policies and procedures.
 We encourage you to read through the information carefully and frequently, and to contact us with any questions or concerns you might have.